How to Export PDF/A, PDF/A-3, or PDF/A-4 Format Documents in C#

 The output file is PDF/A-3b compliant:

-I have an example HTML design "design.html," which I would like to render from HTML to PDF using IronPDF and then export as a PDF/A compliant file.
+This example uses design.html, an HTML design file to render from HTML to PDF using IronPDF and export as a PDF/A compliant file.
+The HTML file to PDF conversion process maintains all styling and formatting during conversion.

 // Use the Chrome Renderer to make beautiful HTML designs